Tax Implications of Transferring Shares to a Spouse or Partner (UK Guide)

 2. Complete a Stock Transfer Form (Form J30)

-• Name and address of the transferor (you)
+• Details of the transferor (you)

-• Name and address of the transferee (your spouse)
+• Details of the transferee (your spouse)

-• Date and signatures of both parties
+• Date and valid signatures

 3. Pay Stamp Duty if Required